KusionStack/kusionstack.io/docs_versioned_docs/version-v0.12/3-concepts/3-module/3-app-dev-guide.md

 ## Workflow

-As a developer, the workflow of developing a Kusion module looks like this:
+As an application developer, the workflow of using a Kusion module looks like this:

 1. Browse available modules registered by platform engineers in the workspace
 2. Add modules you need to your Stack